 Do ban-the-box laws apply to my business?

-Currently, 33 states and Washington, D.C., have ban-the-box laws in place.
+Currently, 36 states, Washington, D.C., and over 150 cities and counties have ban-the-box laws in place.
 While you should always check with a lawyer to make sure your company is complying with all state and local laws, here’s an overview of each state’s ban-the-box status.

 States with no statewide ban-the-box laws

 * While Indiana does have a ban-the-box law for its executive branch, the state law prohibits any counties, cities, or towns from passing their own ban-the-box laws.